-Shortly before the long Whitsun weekend we have the latest WP-News for you: The WordPress marketing lead has resigned, Gutenberg gets a Block directory, Google strengthened Mobile First Indexing and Gutenberg 5.8 is there.
-We also show how much a WooCommerce Shop costs and we look at the extent to which Gutenberg the established Page Builders Competition.
+Just before the long Whitsun weekend, here's the latest WP news for you: The WordPress Marketing Lead has resigned, Gutenberg gets a block directory, Google strengthens mobile-first indexing and Gutenberg 5.8 is here.
+We also show you how much a WooCommerce shop costs and take a look at how Gutenberg competes with the established page builders.

-Since the official release of WordPress 5.0 on December 6, 2018, the Gutenberg-editor has been an integral part of the WordPress -Core.
-This means: Gutenberg is now in use for more than half a year.
-Tariq Baig For this reason, we took a look at what has happened in the meantime.
-He also looks into the question whether the Gutenberg-Editor can keep up with the already established WordPress Page Builders.
+Since the official release of WordPress 5.0 on December 6, 2018, the Gutenberg editor has been an integral part of the WordPress core.
+This means that Gutenberg has now been in use for over half a year.
+For this reason, Tariq Baig took a look for us at what has happened in the meantime.
+He also looks into the question of whether the Gutenberg editor can now keep up with the already established WordPress page builders.
 You can read his conclusion here.

 Install new blocks directly in the editor

-The WP design team is currently working on a "Block Library" for Gutenberg.
-The goal is to be able to use the WordPress.org API to search for relevant blocks or Gutenberg plugins blocks using their names or descriptions in the editor.
-This way, new blocks plugins can then be directly installed from the Gutenberg-editor for the supervisory authorities.
+The WP Design team is currently working on a "Block Library" for Gutenberg.
+The goal is to use the WordPress.org API to search for relevant blocks or Gutenberg plugins by their names or descriptions in the editor.
+This way, new block plugins can be installed directly from the Gutenberg editor.

 Gutenberg 5.8 brings new features

 Gutenberg 5.8 not only brings new functions, numerous improvements and bug fixes - the new version also performs better in terms of performance.
-New is, among other things, the possibility to change the text color of headlines.
-In addition, images in a gallery can now be rearranged directly in the editor.
-You can find all new features here.
+New features include the ability to change the text color of headings.
+In addition, images of a gallery can now be rearranged directly in the editor.
+All new features can be found here.

-Joost de Valk - founder of the famous SEO plugins Yoast - took on the role of "CMO of WordPress" a few months ago.
-Due to some misunderstandings regarding his area of responsibility, he has now officially resigned from his position.
+Joost de Valk - founder of the well-known SEO plugin Yoast - took on the role as "CMO of WordPress" a few months ago.
+Due to some misunderstandings regarding his scope of duties, he has now officially resigned from his position.
 The exact reasons for this decision, he explains in a blog post.

 Follow the WCEU in the livestream!

-You can't attend WordCamp Europe 2019, but don't want to miss the sessions?
-No problem, because on both conference days (on 21 and 22 June) there will be a livestream of the presentations.
-A registration is not required.
-The link is established via the WCEU Twitter account announced.
+You can't be at WordCamp Europe 2019, but don't want to miss the sessions?
+No problem, because there will be a livestream of the talks on both conference days (on June 21 and 22).
+Registration is not required.
+The link will be announced via the WCEU Twitter account.

-As early as 2016, Google has announced its intention to replace the Desktop Index with the Mobile Index in the long term.
-This means that Google primarily considers and evaluates the mobile version of a website in its ranking.
-From 1 July, this procedure is to be applied to new domains become the norm.
+As early as 2016, Google announced its intention to replace the desktop index with the mobile index in the long term.
+This means that Google will primarily consider and evaluate the mobile version of a website when ranking.
+From July 1, this procedure is to become standard for new domains.

 The colleagues from UPLOAD magazine explain why a well thought-out strategy is the most important marketing investment.
-Besides the basic questions you should ask yourself about your marketing strategy, the article also deals with social media communication and the Advantages of Corporate Blogs for small businesses.
+Besides the basic questions you should ask yourself regarding your marketing strategy, the article also deals with social media communication and the benefits of corporate blogs for small businesses.